John Hynes (politician)

-John Bernard Hynes (September 22, 1897 – January 6, 1970), was an American politician serving as the Mayor of Boston from 1950 to 1960.
+John Bernard Hynes (September 22, 1897 – January 6, 1970), was an American politician from Boston, Massachusetts who served three terms as the mayor of Boston from 1950 to 1960, after having served as acting mayor in 1947.
+As mayor, Hynes focused on shifting Boston away from the high tax and spending policies of his predecessor, James Michael Curley, and began Boston's urban renewal, eventually leading to the construction of buildings such as the Prudential Center and Boston City Hall.
+He also established the Freedom Trail.

-Career
+Along with his successors John F. Collins and Kevin White, Hynes is considered responsible for the modernization of Boston.

+Early life

+John Bernard Hynes was born in the South End neighborhood of Boston, Massachusetts, on September 22, 1897, the son of Bernard and Margaret Hynes (née Higgins).
+His parents had immigrated from Ireland.

+Upon leaving grammar school, he worked for a telephone company.
+He served in the United States Signal Corps during World War I.

+Early political career

 Hynes began his career at city hall in 1920 as a clerk in the health department.
-He later transferred to the auditing department and was chief clerk in the Mayor's office during James Michael Curley's 1922 to 1926 term.
+He later transferred to the auditing department and was chief clerk in the mayor's office during James Michael Curley's 1922 to 1926 term.
 On January 4, 1926, Hynes became the city's assistant budget commissioner.
 He earned his high school and college diplomas through evening classes, graduating from Suffolk University Law School in 1927.
-On June 18, 1929 he was appointed assistant city clerk.
-In August 1943, Hynes was commissioned a Major in the United States Army.
+On June 18, 1929, he was appointed assistant city clerk.
+In August 1943, Hynes was commissioned a major in the United States Army, later being promoted to lieutenant colonel.
 He was discharged that December due to a reoccurrence of a chronic ear issue and returned to the city clerk's office.
-On September 1, 1945 he became Boston's city clerk.
+On September 1, 1945, he became Boston's city clerk.

+Acting mayoralty

 On June 26, 1947, Mayor James Michael Curley was sentenced to six to eighteen months in prison for mail fraud.
-The city charter allowed the president of the city council to serve as acting mayor in the mayor's absence, but his powers were limited unless the mayor was deceased.
+The city charter allowed the president of the Boston City Council to serve as acting mayor in the mayor's absence, but his powers were limited unless the mayor was deceased.
 The Massachusetts General Court passed emergency legislation to bypass council president John B. Kelly, who had recently been acquitted on bribery charges and was in ill health, and to grant full mayoral powers to Hynes (who as city clerk was second in the line of succession) until Curley's release from prison.

 Curley, upon his return from prison, commented to the press, "I have accomplished more in one day than has been done in the five months of my absence."
-Stung by this off-hand but disparaging comment about his performance as acting mayor, Hynes decided to challenge Curley in the November 1949 election, and defeated him.
+Stung by this off-hand but disparaging comment about his performance as acting mayor, Hynes decided to challenge Curley in the November 1949 election and defeated him through tapping into widespread discontent with Curley's high tax policies and engagement with city bosses.